AugurProject/augur.js-docs/source/version2/includes/_glossary.md

 A [Market's](#market) Number of Ticks can be thought of as the number of possible prices, or [Ticks](#tick), between the [Minimum Display Price](#minimum-display-price) and [Maximum Display Price](#maximum-display-price) for that Market.
 It is also the amount of [attoETH](#atto-prefix) that must be escrowed with the Market contract to purchase a single [Complete Set](#complete-set) of indivisible [Shares](#share) for a Market.
 Each Outcome in the [Payout Set](#payout-set) of an [Invalid](#invalid-outcome) Market is set to the Number of Ticks divided by the number of Outcomes (in order to ensure that the holders of each type of [Share](#share) in the Market receive the same payout during [Settlement](#settlement)).

 After Market [Finalization](#finalized-market), each winning Share can be Settled by sending it to the Market contract in exchange for an amount of attoETH equal to the Number of Ticks.
-In the event that the Market Finalizes as `Invalid`, Shares of `Invalid` the Market can be returned to the Market contract in exchange for an amount of attoETH equal to Number of Ticks.
-For example, if a 3-Outcome Market with no Creator Fee and 10,000 as the Number of Ticks resolves to `Invalid`, the Payout Set would be [10000, 0, 0, 0].
+In the event that the Market Finalizes as Invalid, Shares of Invalid the Market can be returned to the Market contract in exchange for an amount of attoETH equal to Number of Ticks.
+For example, if a 3-Outcome Market with no Creator Fee and 10,000 as the Number of Ticks resolves to Invalid, the Payout Set would be [10000, 0, 0, 0].

 The [attoETH](#atto-prefix) yielded when a Complete Set of Shares is Settled is what [Settlement Fees](#settlement-fees) are extracted from prior to paying out traders for their closed [Positions](#position).
 Settlement Fees are paid proportionally so that the trader set to receive more payout will have to pay more Fees.
 The price of an Order can be set to anywhere between 0 and the Number of Ticks set for the Market.